woocommerce/woocommerce/readme.txt

 * Rewritten parts + re-organised files for increased performance and decreased memory usage
 * Moved many shortcodes (contents) to template files for easier customisation
 * Moved template function contents to template files
+* Added a simple, basic method of adding woocommerce support to themes using a woocommerce.php file based on page.php containing woocommerce_content()
 * Moved woocommerce class into the main file
 * Category ordering fix
 * Made 'product' global, and auto filled when calling the_post - also remove this from the hooks.
 Certain themes may need to be updated.